 • What they need to do now to move forward

 • A sample ad is used to get suspects to call to attend.
-You put ads in the local newspapers, and if you're working a corporate market, then you'd paste them on coffee makers and bulletin boards.
+You'd put ads in the local newspapers, and if you're working a corporate market, then you'd paste them on coffee makers and bulletin boards.

 • Sign-in and attendance sheet.

 • Attendee booklet to follow along, take notes in, and take home (so they'll remember what they've learned).
 This is only a blank skeleton template, so you'll have to fill it up yourself once you've customized your seminar.

-• A simple "how'd we do?" evaluation form.
+• A simple "How'd we do?" evaluation form.

-• For doing corporate financial seminars: It comes with a scaled-down investment risk-tolerance category finder for determining which of the three most-commonly-used risk tolerance categories they fall into (Conservative, Moderate, and Aggressive).
+• For performing corporate financial seminars: It comes with a scaled-down investment risk-tolerance category finder for determining which of the three most-commonly-used risk tolerance categories they fall into (Conservative, Moderate, and Aggressive).

-You'd basically talk about the retirement planning software you use, then say if they fill out and return it, they'll get a free mini-retirement plan.
+You'd basically talk about the retirement planning software you use, and then say if they fill out and return it, they'll get a free mini-retirement plan.
 This takes about ten minutes to prepare, including printing, and probably has more value than most retirement plans they've paid for in the past.